patilswapnilv/cursorrules/README.md

 - `--yes` or `-y`: Automatically answer yes to all prompts
 - `--destination=DIR`: Install to a custom directory (default: .cursor/rules)
 - `--debug`: Enable detailed debug output for troubleshooting installation issues
-- `--ignore-files <opt>`: Control installation of .cursorignore files (yes, no, ask), default's to yes
+- `--ignore-files <opt>`: Control installation of .cursorignore files (yes, no, ask), defaults to yes
 - `--help` or `-h`: Show help message

 ### .cursorignore Files